ErikDeBruijn/scan-to-moneybird/readme.md

 Setup
 =====

+1. Create your Moneybird token, only document access is needed.
+You should create a token per administration.
+1. Find your administration in the URL of Moneybird.
 1. Create a `.env` file called `.foobar.env` if you company is named Foo Bar.
 Include at least these variables:
 ```
 MONEYBIRD_TOKEN=c94747b2c470434747b2b2c447b2c4a6a043de47b2c4a6a91cc